mueller-lab/TwinNet/README.md

 Typical install time on a standard desktop computer for standard internet connection speeds is approximately 20 min.
 For installation of CUDA and cuDNN, additional installation time of approximately 1 h and system reboots are required.

 # Demo
+To run the demo scripts for Twin Network, corresponding data paths in the config files for Windows or Linux, depending on the operating system, should be adjusted.

 ## Run the notebooks for training and testing
-The files are located in the folder [Scripts](https://github.com/mueller-lab/TwinNet/tree/main/Scripts).
+The files are located in the folder [Scripts](https://github.com/mueller-lab/TwinNet/tree/main/code/Scripts).
 Modify the paths for the models and image data accordingly.

 Run times depend on installed hardware, sample and batch sizes used for the analysis.
 Examples for approximate durations tested on our system: